Azure/FTALive-Sessions/content/sap-on-azure/Sentinel4SAP/SentinelConfig.md

 ### Deploy solutions for SAP application on Microsoft Sentinel

 #### Deploying content hub
   Deploy the Microsoft Sentinel solution for SAP applications® security content from the content hub to your Microsoft Sentinel workspace.
-Deploying this content hub deploys security content such as Data connectors, Analysis rules, watchlists, and workbooks to your Microsoft Sentinel workspace.
+Deploying this content hub deploys security content such as Data Connectors, Analysis rules, watchlists, and workbooks to your Microsoft Sentinel workspace.

   [Deploy the Microsoft Sentinel solution for SAP applications® from the content hub](https://learn.microsoft.com/en-us/azure/sentinel/sap/deploy-sap-security-content)